agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

   determine what exactly it could be.
 This way I could fine tune and discover dimensions of value.

-- it is highly demanding.
+- It is highly demanding.
 Well, I remember the day when I started writing it all out.
 After around 2 hrs I just couldn't.
 I tapped out!